GovTechSG/CFT-Docs/whitelisting.md

 Refer to the whitelisting requirements for the CFT systems you are  connecting to.

 ### CFT HTTPS Server

+<small> If your system is an HTTPS Client connecting to CFT HTTPS Server.</small>

 - **Internet**:  No whitelisting required.
 - **Intranet**:  No whitelisting required.
 However, if you are on GCC2.0 on AWS,  [configure static routes via GCCI Common Services Transit Gateway](/tgw/configure-routes.md).

 ### CFT SFTP Server

+<small> If your system is an SFTP Client connecting to CFT SFTP Server.</small>

 - **Internet**:  Submit SR via [CFT-SM](https://go.gov.sg/cft-sm) to whitelist your agency's SFTP client.
 - **Intranet**:  No whitelisting required.
 However, if you are on GCC2.0 on AWS,  [configure static routes via GCCI Common Services Transit Gateway](/tgw/configure-routes.md).

 ### CFT SFTP Client

+<small> If your system is an SFTP Server connecting to CFT SFTP Client.</small>

 - **Internet**:  Submit SR via [CFT-SM](https://go.gov.sg/cft-sm) to whitelist your agency's SFTP server.
 - **Intranet**:  No whitelisting required.